 New Year resolution goals can be inspiring for family caregivers and their loved ones.

 If you are among the 8% of Americans who actually achieve their New Year resolution goals, congratulations!
 However, if you are like most of us, you have given up before even turning the calendar page to February.
-Although of course it is commendable to make an effort to better ourselves by resolving to get rid of 10 pounds or eat healthier, for busy family caregivers, there are lots of truly meaningful, achievable goals that will improve life throughout the year.
+Although of course it is commendable to make an effort to better ourselves by resolving to get rid of 10 pounds or eat healthier, for busy family caregivers, there are lots of truly meaningful, achievable goals for family caregivers that will improve life throughout the year.

 Consider these suggestions: